 Whether equality needs to be included in the formula, however, is very controversial.
 Many think that a purely utilitarian formula has sufficiently egalitarian implications.
 They think that, even if the goal is promotion of welfare, not the promotion of welfare-plus-equality, there are some contingent but pervasive facts about human beings that push in the direction of equal distribution of material resources (Brandt 1979).

 According to the “law of diminishing marginal utility of material resources”, the amount of benefit a person gets out of a certain unit of material resources is less the more units of that material good the person already has.
-Suppose I go from having no way of getting around except by foot to having a bicycle, or if I go from having no warm coat to having one.
+Suppose I go from having no way of getting around except by foot to having a bicycle, or, though I live in a place where one can get very cold, I go from having no warm coat to having one.
 I will benefit more from getting that first bicycle or coat than I would if I go from having nine bicycles or coats to having ten.

 There are exceptions to the law of diminishing marginal utility.
-Most of these are cases where an additional unit of material resource pushes someone over some important threshold.
-For example, consider the meal or pill or gulp of air that saves someone's life, or the car whose acquisition pushes the competitive collector into first place.
-In such cases, the unit that puts the person over the threshold is surely as beneficial to that person as any prior unit was.
+In most of these exceptions, an additional unit of material resource pushes someone over some important threshold.
+For example, consider the meal or pill or gulp of air that saves someone’s life, or the car whose acquisition pushes the competitive collector into first place.
+In such cases, the unit that puts the person over the threshold might well be as beneficial to that person as any prior unit was.
 Still, as a general rule, material resources do have diminishing marginal utility.